xiurongy3506/github-tutorial/README.md

 5. Use `git status` to check the state of your file
     * You should see README.md in green showiing that it can be commited
     *  <img src="https://raw.githubusercontent.com/xiurongy3506/tutorial-repo/f7b6bc5b05271d0e818b655f059dc4af96599ee0/commit.PNG" id="c9.io" alt="" />

+_git status: Shows the state of file.
+Tells you the staged and unstagged file, and files that are not tracked._

 6. Now commit the file by stating what you did to the file `git commit -m "[text]"
 7. Push the commit to the remote.
 This time you don't have to do `git remote add origin [URL]`or `git push -u origin master` because it is a one time set-up that is already added.
 So just simply type `git push`